 - Plain bottle

-After 1900 the company used a straight sided bottle with crown tops.
+After 1900, the company used a straight-sided bottle with crown tops.
 Crown top refers to the type of bottle that has a lip.
 The bottle cap is removed with a bottle opener.
 This style of bottle protected the carbonation and flavoring of the Coke much better than the old Hutchinson bottles.
-These can be found in a number of glass colors including:
+These can be found in a number of glass colors:

 While value will depend a lot on the condition of the bottle, as a general rule amber bottles will command higher prices than the other colors.

 The Contour Bottle

 In 1913, the company wanted a more distinctive bottle so Coca-Cola was easily recognizable to consumers.
 Ben Thomas, one of the bottlers, said the consumer should be able to recognize the Coke bottle in the dark just by feel.

 By 1916, the now-familiar contoured bottle had been developed.
 Due to a lack of research by the team working on the new bottle, it resembled a cacao bean rather than a coca bean, but the company indeed had a distinctive bottle.
 This design was recognized in 1960 by the U.S. Patent office as being distinctive and belonging exclusively to Coca-Cola.
 Other names that the contour bottle goes by are the "Mae West" bottle or the "hobble skirt" bottle.

 The earliest contour bottles came in a number of colors: